Balancing Between Hype and Hope

 Willy Hayes, a consultant and trainer for A.D.A.P.T. in New York City, works with the African-American and Latino communities in the Bronx, Brooklyn and Manhattan.
 He explained, "The problem that I encounter in my work is access to medications for African Americans and minorities in general in the New York City area.
 They are just not accessible and some doctors are playing God, thinking 'this person will not be able to maintain a regimen, so I'm not going to prescribe them (protease inhibitors), because it wouldn't help.'
 I don't think that's fair.
 Right now, the major issues that I see for my community are getting them access to medications, having them lose their mistrust of the government, and getting them enough prevention intervention information regarding behavior change."
 James Liar of N.O.
 AIDS/New Orleans, Louisiana Gay and Lesbian Health Educator, added, "One of the greatest challenges for the clients in New Orleans is finding the medications, especially in the African-American and Latino communities there.
 There is still the stigma in these communities and it's very hard for them to come out and say that they are positive."

-Substance abuse and HIV played a large role in many of the conference workshops and seminars.
+Substance Abuse and HIVSubstance abuse and HIV played a large role in many of the conference workshops and seminars.
 Needle exchange programs are critical to the reduction of HIV transmission, particularly in the heterosexual community.
 Currently, more than half of the AIDS deaths among African-Americans are injection related.
 A workshop on HIV Prevention for Injecting Drug Users touched on state actions to improve access to sterile injection equipment and case studies from Maine, Minnesota, New Mexico and Rhode Island.
 Recent legislative developments concerning improved access and organizing grass roots efforts united the presentations from different geographic areas.

 "Needle exchange is something that we desperately need in this country," stated Patsy Fleming, the former Director of the White House Office of National AIDS Policy under President Bill Clinton.
 "I think it's true that over half of the new infections are among people who use needles to inject drugs, but if you add to that their sexual partners and their children, you see that that is driving the HIV epidemic in this country.
 I believe the federal government should fund needle exchange programs."